chaturkurma/Project-Milestone-01/docs/Project_Charter.md

 ## Comments:

-# Stakeholder Register for Project Name
+# Stakeholder Register for the Project

 Prepared by: Chatur Veda Vyas Kurma